brotzeit/rustic/README.md

 It's possible to run 'clippy --fix' automatically when starting a compile process by setting `rustic-cargo-clippy-trigger-fix` to `'on-compile`.
+You can also use `'on-save`, but this doesn't work in combination with automatic formatting.

 This feature can be used in combination with auto-formatting.